 Once you have the Google Maps app ready to go, open it up.
 Tap on your avatar in the top-right corner of the window, found on the right side of the search bar.

-A little ways down this menu, you’ll see an option for Offline Maps.
+A little way down this menu, you’ll see an option for “Offline Maps.”
 Tap that.

 Once you’ve downloaded the data, it will stay available offline for 30 days.
-At that point it should auto-update.
+At that point, it should auto-update.

-At any point in between, however, you can either delete or modify that data if you want to.
+At any point in-between, however, you can either delete or modify that data if you want to.
 Jump back into the Offline Maps menu and tap on the downloaded option you’d like to modify.